Searching ...

 Alabama

 If you can handle the heat and humidity, why not try moving to Alabama?
-This cheap state boasts an overall cost of living nearly 13% below the national average as of the third quarter of 2022.
+This low cost state boasts affordable utilities and an overall cost of living nearly 13% below the national average as of the third quarter of 2022.
 Everything is below average here, from groceries to utilities to health care.

-Housing costs were even lower – at 32% below average!
+Housing costs were even lower – at 32% below economical state average!
 The real estate market here had a median sale price of $264,900 in November 2022.

 Alabama may have a reputation for poverty in the past, but that’s not the whole state and not as valid today with the work-from-anywhere shift in companies across the country.